hmcts/ccd-data-store-api/README.md

 ```

 The above will build both the application and database images.
-If you want to build only one of them just specify the name assigned in docker compose file, e.g. :
+If you want to build only one of them just specify the name assigned in docker compose file, e.g.:

 ```bash
 docker-compose build ccd-data-store-api